haile01/HCMUS_CalendarAutomater/README.md

 *A kindly simple way to have your HCMUS's timetable posted on Google Calendar*
 >(Vietnamese in [README-vi.md](README-vi.md))

+## Note

+Because each event will be set to recursion event, the schedule will repeat weekly forever.
+If you enter a new semester with a new schedule, please delete those recursion events by hand.

 ## Installation

 Clone this repository, then run this line on *command prompt/terminal* to install dependencies